 Kathleen Zimmerman

-PS As promised, I am posting the serigraphic print, Midday Star.
+Later additions: As promised, I am posting an image of the serigraph, Midday Star.
 I used a bright green ink to represent Pandas’ forest habitat and harmonious, optimistic personality.
+It was created in 2020 along with the above video.